Meeting Time: November 16, 2021 at 9:00am HST

 • Default_avatar

-Kai Duponte almost 3 years ago
+Kai Duponte about 3 years ago

 Please limit these tours.
 They take over the roads, keeping residents from getting to the activities that are crucial to our daily life.
 The tourists who participate in these block up already dangerous roads due to there being no bike lane.
 Some of them are not experienced bicyclists and some just think that they are entitled to the road.
 Either way, they remind us that leaders are putting the desires of people wanting to make a profit on tourism over the needs of residents who are just trying to live our lives.
 Most residents do not depend on tourism and should not have to suffer the consequences because of those making a profit from the industry.
 Mahalo for initiating this bill!